actonmass/actonmass.org/_pages/transparency.md

 Until these rules, and the general culture of secrecy in the State House are changed, we won't see important bills passed.

-Are you mad about this state of affairs?
+Are you upset about this state of affairs?
 Then  **[join us](https://www.actonmass.org/)**  and get involved advocating for transparency and accountability at the State House